xmartlabs/XLForm/README.md

 ```

 ### How to create a custom cell

-To create a custom cell we have two options: subclass `XLFormBaseCell` class or conform to @protocol `XLFormDescriptorCell` within your existing cell.
+To create a custom cell you should conform to @protocol `XLFormDescriptorCell` within your custom `UITableViewCell`.
+You can also sublass the convenience class `XLFormBaseCell` which conforms to `XLFormDescriptorCell`.
 In your implementation add the following required methods:

 ```objc
 // initialise all objects such as Arrays, UIControls etc...
 - (void)configure;